-In August 2016 we purchased a 10-acre organic farm 5 miles north of Harbor Springs, with a goal of growing flowers to sell at the shop.
-In addition to all that space, the property had 100 apple trees, rows of raspberries, tons of lupine, a greenhouse, a pole barn with an attached apartment, and a deer fence.
-Over the 2017 winter, we sold our house in Petoskey and moved out to the farm.
-Marc left his longtime job to work with me and on the farm full time, and with the help of my dad, a contractor, we made the 450 sq. ft. apartment a more livable space for us and our two dogs, Buckley and Red.
+In 2016 we purchased a 10-acre organic farm 5 miles north of Harbor Springs, with the goal of growing flowers to sell at the shop.
+In addition to the acreage, the property had 100 apple trees, rows of raspberries, tons of lupine, a greenhouse, a pole barn with an attached apartment, and a deer fence.
+Over the 2017 winter, we sold our house in Petoskey and moved out to the farm, and Marc left his longtime job to grow flowers and work at the shop full time.